makeabilitylab/physcomp/arduino/led-fade.md

     _fadeAmount = -_fadeAmount; // reverses fade direction
   }

-  // wait for 30 milliseconds to see the dimming effect delay(DELAY_MS);
+  // wait for some milliseconds to see the dimming effect delay(DELAY_MS);
 }
 {% endhighlight C %}